-The Leeds SHLAA Partnership is made up of representatives of the housing industry, the HCA, the Property Forum, CPRE, Renew, City Councillors and council officers.
+The Leeds SHLAA Partnership is made up of representatives of the housing industry, the HCA, the Property Forum, CPRE, Leeds Civic Trust, Renew, City Councillors and council officers.

 Leeds undertook its initial SHLAA between summer 2008 and the end of 2009.
 A final report was agreed in January 2010 and published shortly after.
 The report examined sites already known to the Council through internal monitoring arrangements as well as new sites generated by the “call for sites” that was issued in September 2008.
 Most conclusions reached were by compromise and consensus, although the majority decisions were also reached with contrary opinions recorded.

 The SHLAA will be updated on an annual basis.
 Sites which are submitted to the Council, or which receive planning permission (and are 0.2ha and greater) will be included.
 Sites should be submitted by the 31 March each year to guarantee inclusion in the update.
 The new sites will be reviewed by the SHLAA partnership in the spring/summer, with the aim that the report will published in Autumn each year.

 The SHLAA Update 2011 was published in December 2011, the 2012 Update in April 2013 and the 2014 Update in July 2014.
 The next update is expected to be in autumn 2014.
 Any new site submissions or changes will now be assessed for inclusion in the 2014 Autumn Update.